-In Raidzap we meet the CLP law in Europe.
+In Raidzap we meet the CLP/GHS law.

 That means to you as a consumer that our product is safe for use in connection with fly tying.
-This means a readable text on our label and packaging, in country language, and not least because chemical products do not come close to children or inaccurate use.
+This means a readable text on our packaging, in country language, and not least because chemical products do not come close to children or inaccurate use.
 Both the consumer and the stores benefit that everything is in accordance with the law.
 And that the law is complied with and Raidzap products comply with the EU ECHA Act on Chemical Products.

 CLP is the successor to the Dangerous Substances and Dangerous Preparations Directives; like these Directives, CLP requires chemicals to be classified for their hazards and labelled accordingly.